 Your keyboards can support a number of various language inputs that can be activated by pressing a combination of keys.
 Unfortunately, this means that foreign keyboards can sometimes be activated unintentionally.
 Here's a quick tutorial on how to avoid accidentally switching your language input on your keyboard.

+N.B.
 This tip applies to Windows computers.

 How To Switch Keyboard Languages